justinphilpott/justinphilpott/README.md

 ## Collaborations

-**Somatic AI Collective** — Early stages: a cross-disciplinary collaboration exploring the interfaces between digital and somatic worlds.
+- **Somatic AI Collective** — An early-stages cross-disciplinary collaboration exploring the interfaces between digital and somatic worlds.

-I mentor an 11-year-old learner in coding, using game-development projects to explore programming, design, and agentic ways of building software.
+- I mentor an 11-year-old learner in coding, using game-development projects to explore programming, design, and agentic ways of building software.

 ## Other interests